salatiel6/base8-encoder/README.md

 ![hex_to_dec](assets/hex_to_dec.png)

-Receiving the `2VBO7V` as the encoded parameter it will decode i t back to `99999999`
+When receiving the `2VBO7V` as the encoded parameter, it will decode back to `99999999`
 This is how this conversion looks in the code:
 ```
 def decode(self):